 Here's what Marshall Honorof of Tom's Guide has to say about it.

 If you want something relatively inexpensive but extremely functional for the multiplayer, tournament or esports scene, the G Pro is one of the better options on the market

 Alright.
 So these were some of the best gaming headsets in our opinion.
 In case you have another awesome headset in mind, that you think should be in this list, feel free to comment down below.

 Most people use terms headset and headphones interchangeably for each other (and I will also do the same), but it is technically wrong.

-One slight difference in headphones and headsets is that a headset actually has a built-in microphone.
-This microphone obviously can't match dedicated mics, but still it's better than nothing.
+One slight difference between headphones and headsets is that a headset actually has a built-in microphone while the headphones don't.
+This microphone obviously can't match with dedicated mics, but still it's better than nothing.

 Related Post: Best Gaming soundbars for this year